-Our research interests are tropical infectious diseases, respiratory infectious diseases including TB, and HIV/AIDS.
-We conduct a wide range of multi-diciplinary studies from basic research with animal models to clinical epidemiology research in and outside Japan.
+Our main research interests are respiratory infectious diseases, tuberculosis (TB), HIV/AIDS and tropical infectious diseases.
+We are the only department of clinicians in NEKKEN and conduct a wide range of multi-disciplinary studies linking our strength of clinical epidemiology to laboratory-based microbiology and immunology studies both in- and outside Japan.
 Specific research activities are described as follows:

-1. Respiratory Infections Diseases and Tuberculosis
+1. Respiratory Infections Diseases